thiswillbeyourgithub/Voice2Anki/README.md

 ## What is this?
 * VoiceToFormattedText is a tool that leverages the power of ChatGPT to correct the transcription of Whisper to output useful content.
 Currently supported output backends are "markdown" to append your text to a .md file, and "anki" to create anki cards automatically.
-* Use case so far include writing a physics PhD in markdown with LaTeX formulae created on the go and creating anki cloze cards with specific formattings with minimal user interaction.
+* Use case so far include ~~writing a physics PhD in markdown with LaTeX formulae created on the go and~~ (deprecated as too out of date with the anki version and possibly obsolete anywa) creating anki cloze cards with specific formattings with minimal user interaction.

 ### Features
 * You can specify the context to whisper and to ChatGPT to reduce transcription mistake.